WPDevelopers/notificationx/docs/types/reviews.md

   ("Product Page") to the Content tab's Link Type field via the `nx_link_types` filter.
-- Everything else (source selection, design/customize tabs, global fields) comes from `Types::init_fields()` / `GlobalFields` and each Extension's own field registration — not specific to this Type class. _TODO: verify_ extension-specific field details by reading each Extension file individually if deeper accuracy is needed.
+- Everything else (source selection, design/customize tabs, global fields) comes from `Types::init_fields()` / `GlobalFields` and each Extension's own field registration — not specific to this Type class.
+(Extension-specific field details live in each Extension file listed in the "Compatible extensions" table below.)

 ## Themes / templates